duyamn/EECS-3221-W24/markdown/allLectureNotes.md

   - user-visible registers
   - control and status registers
   - stack pointers
-- all processor designs include a register or set of registers often known as the program status word (PSW) that contains condition codes plus status information
+- all processor designs include a register or set of registers often known as the Program Status Word (PSW) that contains condition codes plus status information
   - EFLAGS registers is an example of a PSW used by any OS running on an x86 processor
   - ![Alt text](../images/image-50.png)
   - ![Alt text](../images/image-51.png)